superbeppe98/cisco-networking-basics/14_Routing_Between_Networks.md

 Great question Kishori!
 Networks can also have this issue of congestion slowing down its performance.
 In a network, the router can determine the best path.
 How does a network become congested?
 What can you do to limit that congestion?
 You and Kishori will find out in this module!

 ## 14.0.2 What Will I Learn in this Modules?

-Module Title: Routing Between Networks
+- Module Title: Routing Between Networks

-Module Objective: Create a fully connected LAN.
+- Module Objective: Create a fully connected LAN

 ## 14.1.1 Video - Dividing the Local Network
-This is a media player component.
-Select the play / pause button to watch or listen.
-Press the Play button to watch the video.

 ## 14.1.2 Now We Need Routing

 In most situations we want our devices to be able to connect beyond our local network: out to other homes, businesses, and the internet.
 Devices that are beyond the local network segment are known as remote hosts.
 When a source device sends a packet to a remote destination device, then the help of routers and routing is needed.
 Routing is the process of identifying the best path to a destination.

 A router is a networking device that connects multiple Layer 3, IP networks.
 At the distribution layer of the network, routers direct traffic and perform other functions critical to efficient network operation.
 Routers, like switches, are able to decode and read the messages that are sent to them.
 Unlike switches, which make their forwarding decision based on the Layer 2 MAC address, routers make their forwarding decision based on the Layer 3 IP address.